cosmos/cosmos-sdk/docs/spec/governance/governance.md

 - **Proposal submission:** Proposal is submitted to the blockchain with a deposit
 - **Vote:** Once deposit reaches a certain value (`MinDeposit`), proposal is confirmed and vote opens.
 Bonded Atom holders can then send `TxGovVote` transactions to vote on the proposal
-- If the proposal involves a software upgrade
+- If the proposal involves a software upgrade:
-  - **Signal:** Validator start signaling that they are ready to switch to the new version
+  - **Signal:** Validators start signaling that they are ready to switch to the new version
-  - **Switch:** Once more than 2/3rd validators have signaled their readiness to switch, their software automatically flips to the new version
+  - **Switch:** Once more than 75% of validators have signaled that they are ready to switch, their software automatically flips to the new version

 ## Proposal submission

 ### Right to submit a proposal

-Any Atom holder, whether bonded or unbonded, can submit proposals by sending a `TxProposal` transaction.
+Any Atom holder, whether bonded or unbonded, can submit proposals by sending a `TxGovProposal` transaction.
 Once a proposal is submitted, it is identified by its unique `proposalID`.

 ### Proposal filter (minimum deposit)

 To prevent spam, proposals must be submitted with a deposit in Atoms.
-Voting period will not start as long as the proposal's deposit is smaller than the minimum deposit parameter `MinDeposit`.
+Voting period will not start as long as the proposal's deposit is smaller than the minimum deposit `MinDeposit`.

-When a proposal is submitted, it has to be accompagnied by a deposit that must be strictly positive but that can be inferior to `MinDeposit`.
+When a proposal is submitted, it has to be accompagnied by a deposit that must be strictly positive but can be inferior to `MinDeposit`.
 Indeed, the submitter need not pay for the entire deposit on its own.
 If a proposal's deposit is strictly inferior to `MinDeposit`, other Atom holders can increase the proposal's deposit by sending a `TxGovDeposit` transaction.
-Once the proposals's deposit reaches `minDeposit`, it enters voting period.
+Once the proposals's deposit reaches `MinDeposit`, it enters voting period.

 ### Deposit refund